 Not only does the team at Princeton Sports and Family Medicine, P.C. make sure you’re losing weight in a healthy, sustainable manner, they can identify underlying issues that may be causing you to gain weight.

-Certain medical conditions and treatments can lead to weight gain, such as thyroid imbalances and antidepressant medications.
+Certain medical conditions and treatments can lead to weight gain, such as thyroid imbalances.

 To learn more about healthy weight loss, call Princeton Sports and Family Medicine, P.C., or book an appointment today.